edbzn/blog/content/blog/building-a-reactive-store-using-react-and-typescript/index.md

 };
 ```

-Note that actions safely mutate the state because we're using a stream.
-This is big a difference with the standard immutability approach of classic state managers.
+Note that actions are safely mutating the state.
+This is worth compared to the standard immutability approach that brings a lot of complexity between state transitions.
+There is no need to leverage deep understanding of immutable functions.
+It keeps our state transitions simple as stupid.

 Now let's see how to build the state stream.
-We just need two operators: `map` and `scan`.
+As I said before, we need only two operators to create our stream: `map` and `scan`.
 The last one, `scan`, is the stream equivalent of `Array.prototype.reduce` function.

 ```typescript
 export type Stream<State> = flyd.Stream<State>;